tag-background-image

 After earning all those points throughout the season, a fourth and fifth place at the Bahrain and Abu Dhabi Grands Prix meant McLaren took third place in the constructors’ championship over Racing Point, aided by the points collected by Sainz as well.
 Norris ended the season with 97 points in ninth place in the drivers’ standings, only eight points less than Sainz.

-Knocking down milestones and resigning for McLaren
+Knocking down milestones and staying with McLaren

-More consistent results in the points, including three consecutive fifth-place finishes, meant Norris continued collecting a huge amount of points.
+More consistent results in the points, including three consecutive fifth-place finishes, meant Norris continued collecting many points.
 After qualifying P2 at the Austrian Grand Prix, he earned his third podium of the season with a P3 finish.
 A fifth place in the new-format sprint qualifying and a fourth place during the race, both at the British Grand Prix, sent Norris up to third in the rivers’ standings.
 The Italian Grand Prix was another success for Norris and McLaren, as the Brit finished second behind teammate Ricciardo, giving McLaren their first one-two finish since the 2010 Canadian Grand Prix.

 Lando Norris's popularity